 - Woody Ornamentals

 - Small Fruits

 - Integrated Pest Management

 - Gardening Practices to Protect Water

-Maintaining MSU Extension Master Gardener volunteer status requires completing a minimum of 20 hours of community service and 10 hours of education each year.
+Maintaining MSU Extension Master Gardener volunteer status requires completing a minimum of 20 hours of community service in the state of Michigan, and 10 hours of education each year.